-Sure, tom yum and chicken satay are great, but there’s more to Thai food than just the classics alone.
+Sure, tom yum, pad thai, and chicken satay are great, but there’s more to Thai food than just the classics alone.
 And from khao soi to larb and back again, the city’s roster of Thai spots is pretty much stacked with new dishes for you to explore.
 These are the 8 best Thai restaurants in Chicago.

 4654 North Damen Avenue

 When most Americans think “Thai food”, they imagine that late-night pad Thai order, good both for curing an insatiable peanut sauce craving AND for eating as leftovers the next morning, but not necessarily for a high-end night out.
 Chicago-favorite Arun’s flies in the face of that stereotype.
 Serving up modern Thai dishes that are just as beautiful as they are delectable, Arun’s upscale tasting menu is a must for any Thai lover in the city.
 Seriously, just check out their Instagram and prepare to be blown away.
 Arun’s is extremely accommodating for anyone that doesn’t eat seafood or meat, with plenty of options to include eaters of all kinds.

 Featured Image Credit: Bang Chop Thai Kitchen